 We use optical and tactile measuring systems.
 In optical systems, a point on a surface is measured without contact or by marking the surface at discrete points; in tactile measuring systems, the object surface is probed with a spherical probe (sample).
 The individual points can then be used to calculate corresponding replacement elements (distances, circle, plane, line, ellipsoid, etc.) with the measuring software.

 We can carry out extensive measurements of objects.
-See the 3D Scanning section.
+See the <link internal-link>3D Scanning section.

 Installation and various preparations of the measuring systems take approx. 30 minutes.
 Then the actual measurement begins.